Didactic Sessions - Neurology Residency

 Chair Rounds – monthly

 Special topic sessions organized by the Chair.
-Examples include: How to get involved and organize research projects, economics of healthcare, career counselling discussion panels, interesting clinical case discussions, neuroanatomy review with sheep brain dissection.
+Examples include: How to get involved and organize research projects, economics of healthcare, career counseling discussion panels, interesting clinical case discussions, neuroanatomy review with sheep brain dissection.

 Visiting Grand Rounds speaker sessions - Wednesdays